-(b) The commission shall provide conditional approval for applicants that have not yet 20purchased or leased the property where the cannabis establishment would be located, or who require 21additional work on the business.
+(b) The commission shall provide conditional approval for applicants that have not yet purchased or leased the property where the cannabis establishment would be located, or who require additional work on the business.

-22Once the applicant provides the commission with a completed, supplemental (c) 23application that identifies the property where the cannabis establishment is to be located, the 24commission shall forward the information to the local regulatory authority and approve or reject the 25final application within 45 days.

-26VII.
-Except as provided in RSA 318-F:14, nothing in this chapter prevents a person or entity 27from holding multiple types of cannabis licenses and from co-locating the businesses.

-318-F:13 Enactment of Municipal Ordinances.
+- (c) Once the applicant provides the commission with a completed, supplemental application that identifies the property where the cannabis establishment is to be located, the commission shall forward the information to the local regulatory authority and approve or reject the final application within 45 days. - VII.
+Except as provided in RSA 318-F:14, nothing in this chapter prevents a person or entity from holding multiple types of cannabis licenses and from co-locating the businesses. - 318-F:13 Enactment of Municipal Ordinances.

-29I.
-The voters of every municipality shall vote on whether to allow cannabis retail outlets in 30 their municipality at the first municipal election after July 1, 2024, unless the municipality elects to 31include this question at the November 2024 biennial election.
-The wording of the question shall be 32substantially as follows: "Shall we allow the operation of cannabis retail outlets within this city or 33town?"
-The recount of any local option vote, the procedures for holding such a recount, the 34declaration of the results of such a recount, and the procedure for an appeal from such a recount 35shall be as provided in RSA 660:13-15.
-A municipality may not prohibit transportation through the municipality by cannabis establishments located in other jurisdictions.
-36

-1 II.
-A municipality where a vote to allow cannabis retail outlets fails shall propose the $\mathbf{2}$ question to voters again in a subsequent municipal or other election upon a petition.
-The petition 3 shall be of not less than 5 percent of the legal voters within the city or town filed with the secretary of state within the timeframe regulating other ballot measures for municipal elections.
-The same 4 $\mathbf{5}$ requirements established in paragraph I shall apply to that subsequent municipal election.

-III.
-A municipality may enact an ordinance limiting the number of each type of cannabis 7establishment that may be permitted within the municipality and regulating the time, place, and 8 manner of operation of a cannabis establishment, which is permitted within the municipality.

-9 IV.
-A municipality may enact an ordinance specifying the entity within the municipality 10 that shall be responsible for reviewing applications submitted for a license to operate a cannabis 11 establishment within the municipality.
-The entity designated by the municipality, or the 12municipality if no such entity is designated, shall be responsible for indicating whether the 13application is in compliance with municipal ordinances and notifying the applicant and the 14commission within 90 days.

-15A municipality may not negotiate or enter into an agreement with a cannabis V. 16establishment or a cannabis establishment applicant requiring that the cannabis establishment or 17applicant provide money, donations, in-kind contributions, services, or anything of value to the 18locality.
+- I. The voters of every municipality shall vote on whether to allow cannabis retail outlets in their municipality at the first municipal election after July 1, 2024, unless the municipality elects to include this question at the November 2024 biennial election.
+The wording of the questions shall be substantially as follows: "Shall we allow the operation of cannabis retail outlets within this city or town?"
+The recount of any local option vote, the procedures for holding such a recount, the declaration of the results of such a recount, and the procedure for an appeal from such a recount shall be as provided in RSA 660:13-15.
+A municipality's prohibition on cannabis establishments shall not prohibit transportation through the municipality or deliveries within the municipality by cannabis establishments located in other jurisdictions. - II.
+A municipality where a vote to allow cannabis retail outlets or non-retail cannabis establishments fails shall propose the question to voters again in a subsequent municipal election upon a petition.
+The petition shall be of not less than 5 percent of the legal voters within the city or town filed with the secretary of state within the timeframe regulating other ballot measures for municipal elections.
+The same requirements established in paragraph I shall apply to that subsequent municipal election. - III.
+A municipality may enact an ordinance limiting the number of each type of cannabis establishment that may be permitted within the municipality and regulating the time, place, and manner of operation of a cannabis establishment, which is permitted within the municipality. - IV.
+A municipality may enact an ordinance specifying the entity within the municipality that shall be responsible for reviewing applications submitted for a license to operate a cannabis establishment within the municipality.
+The entity designated by the municipality, or the municipality if no such entity is designated, shall be responsible for indicating whether the application is in compliance with municipal ordinances and notifying the applicant and the commission within 90 days. - V. A municipality may not negotiate or enter into an agreement with a cannabis establishment or a cannabis establishment applicant requiring that the cannabis establishment or applicant provide money, donations, in-kind contributions, services, or anything of value to the locality. - VI.
+If a municipality has passed an innovative land use control relative to cannabis establishments, it shall notify the liquor commission within 90 days of passage.
+Municipalities

-19VI.
-If a municipality has passed an innovative land use control relative to cannabis 20establishments, it shall notify the liquor commission within 90 days of passage.
-Municipalities 21without zoning ordinances or which have failed to pass an innovative land use control relative to 22cannabis establishments will be governed by the provisions of RSA 318-F and administrative rules 23relating to cannabis establishments enacted pursuant to RSA 541-A. No local ordinance may be less 24restrictive than the provisions of RSA 318-F or administrative rules enacted pursuant to RSA 541-A. 25

-318-F:14 Financial Interests Prohibited.
+- without zoning ordinances or which have failed to pass an innovative land use control relative to cannabis establishments will be governed by the provisions of RSA 318-F and administrative rules relating to cannabis establishments enacted pursuant to RSA 541-A. No local ordinance may be less restrictive than the provisions of RSA 318-F or administrative rules enacted pursuant to RSA 541-A. - 318-F:14 Financial Interests Prohibited.